tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/next-changes.md

 ### Editing content:

 Now we are ready to launch and start editing the content, launch the application using the `yarn tina-dev` command and navigate one of the posts.
-Now because our application is "protected" you will need to navigate to http://localhost:3000/admin or click the edit button at the top of the screen.
-Once you do one of those on the left hand side you will see a blue pencil clicking that will allow you to edit any of the content:
+Now because our application is "protected" you will need to navigate to http://localhost:3000/admin.
+Once you navigate to the admin route, the page will

 ![Editing Gif](/gif/editing_smaller.gif)

 At this point we have created an exact replication of the NextJS starter with the ability to edit any of the fields and now have the ability to make changes.
-This is great except we have an issue the markdown is being treated as plaintext which isn't what we want.
+You’ll notice the post’s body is in a single text field, which isn’t a great editing experience and isn't be returned as HTML.
+So in the next section we’re going to add a Markdown editor plugin and reuse the markdown to html code the Next.js team provided.